FabienTregan/TheOldManGlitch/readme.md

 do it

 > We now have 127 X SPECIALs, which is `b01111111`.
 So we can encounter the glitched Pokémon again, switch the heighth bit again, and have `b11111111`, which is 255.
+You don't have to be a security researcher to do that: you can have free X SPECIALs, you want to get the maximum amount of free X SPECIALs.

 show it

 ## 0 items but 255 XSpecial anyway

-> Lets have a look at how the items are represented in memory
+> Now, lets have a look at how the items are represented in memory

 Delete all the highlighting made with EpicPen.
 In the memory view of the debugger, go to address `WRA1:D31E`